sujq/PC-Client/README.md

-# Zhidan-client
+# PC-Client

-> A front-end project for our Zhidan System.
+> A front-end project for our Zhidan System running on PC.

 ## Build Setup